 Additionally, studying from home costs less because students have fewer associated costs.
 E-learning courses are usually designed to be as paperless as possible, with resources available digitally instead of expecting students to buy printed materials.

 Online studying means you can avoid the cost of renting accommodations or commuting to your classes on campus.
-The costs of accommodations and transportation can make a significant difference to the disposable income you have from your paycheck.
+The prices of accommodations and transportation can significantly affect your disposable income from your paycheck.

 Online networking is also a low-cost alternative to meeting up in person with your fellow students, and online courses usually have both social and educational forums established.
-In many cases, instructors, mentors and students will participate in these types of online forums.
+Instructors, mentors, and students will often participate in these online media.

 Better for the environment

 Some people choose to study online because it is better for the environment.
-Studying at home avoids the need for transportation, thereby reducing your carbon footprint.
-Online study also has a lower environmental impact than studying on campus, which uses resources for the construction of training facilities as well as for lighting, heating and cooling classrooms.
+Looking at home avoids the need for transportation, reducing your carbon footprint.
+Online study also has a lower environmental impact than studying on campus, which uses resources for constructing training facilities and lighting, heating, and cooling classrooms.

 Traditional classroom-based learning also often entails greater use of printed materials such as class handouts.
 According to the UK’s Open University, online learning uses 90% less energy per student than classroom-based learning, with an 85% reduction in carbon emissions.